Camden-Burke/Miniature-Earth/README.md

 Ambient Light: Evenly distributed light across the globe highlights the textures and details on the Earth's surface.

-Directional Light as Sunlight: Simulates sunlight, casting shadows and creating a day-night effect on the Earth model.
+Directional Light as Sunlight: Simulates sunlight

 Responsive Design: The application adapts seamlessly to different devices and screen sizes.